APozorska/ai-data-science-bootcamp-mental-health/README.md

-# Beyond the Symptoms: AI Models for Depression Classification Based on Mental Health Data
+# Machine Learning Models for Depression Risk Classification

 ## Table of Contents